 During Yu's photo-assisted growth process - particles of varying porosity formed initially, but after several hours they reached a sphere of uniformity.
 Some of the Ag nano-decahedrons grow to a relatively large size - though such particles are unstable, they are useful, as according Yu.
 In addition, Yu explains that "the Ag atoms on their surface etch away and then serve as a source of Ag atoms for smaller nano-decahedrons," - "this dynamic process stabilises after prolonged irradiation and finally we have uniform Ag nano-decahedrons."

 Yu and her co-workers are exploring the commercial practicality of their unique Ag particles - she states "Ag nano-decahedrons strongly enhance electrical fields when they are illuminated with light," - which can be used to detect trace amount of molecules on a solid surface.
 Interestingly composite materials incorporating the team's particles could also be applied in bio-imaging and bio-sensing techniques, whereby the interaction of light with such materials could help to visualise anatomical structures or detect tiny amount of molecules.
-Full article available here.
+Original article available here.

 DCN Corp finds Yu's research extremely interesting - especially when considering that DCN Corp's Proof-of-Principle (PoP) research was based on surface-enhancement at a NIR laser inducement.
 Moving forward - if you or your colleagues are interested in making the above a reality - please ensure to contact the company as soon as practicably possible.